 How can I decrease my risk of developing bladder cancer?

-While bladder cancer cannot be completed prevented, certain things can be done to help lower one’s risk of developing bladder cancer.
+While bladder cancer cannot be completely prevented, certain things can be done to help lower one’s risk of developing bladder cancer.
 For instance:

 - Quit smoking